eventbasedvision/eTraM/rvt_eTram/README.md

 This is the modified RVT version for the CVPR 2024 paper [eTraM: Event-based Traffic Monitoring Dataset](https://arxiv.org/abs/2403.19976).

-> This readme is based on the official RVT implementation with required updates for eTram Dataset.

 ## Conda Installation
 We highly recommend to use [Mambaforge](https://github.com/conda-forge/miniforge#mambaforge) to reduce the installation time.